 - a minimum of one year’s formal counselling experience

-The RAV internship is treated as a training course and involves the payment of course (placement) fees.
-The internship costs $4200 (including GST).
-Instalment options are available for an additional administration fee of $150.
+The internship is treated as a training course and involves the payment of course placement fees.
+The fee is $4200 (including GST).
+Instalment options are available for an additional $150 administration fee.

 Post-course option: Couple Therapy Supervision Group